sebnyberg/protoio/README.md

 ## Why do I need this?

-Because of Protobuf's binary format, it is not possible to write multiple messages to a single file or stream without losing the ability to decode the messages again.
+Because of Protobuf's binary format, it is not possible to write multiple messages to a single file or stream without losing the ability to decode the messages on the other end.

-To circumvent this problem, people tend to write massive wrapper messages instead.
-Since each message needs to be decoded in its entirety in memory before it can be accessed, this is both dangerous and inefficient.

-To enable streaming Protobuf messages, this library prefixes each message by its length before writing it to the stream.
+This library prefixes each message with the length of the next message, allowing the reader to decode messages one-by-one.

 ## Basic usage